epinowcast/epinowcast/README.md

 ## Summary

-*Nowcasting* is predicting the *current* situation, addressing the practical reality that the data we want *now* will not be available until *later*.
-The `{epinowcast}` package provides you tools for nowcasting epidemiological data in a convenient, flexible, and efficient collection of `R` functions.
-Those functions implement a model of infectious disease spread and reporting using a semi-mechanistic Bayesian approach with a range of reporting and generative processes.
-Using this approach, you will typically see changes in trends earlier and more reliably than if using methods like truncation.

-*Note: while we designed `epinowcast` with epidemiological applications in mind, and that is reflected in its core model, you could use it to apply your own model to other right-truncated time-series count data.*
+Tools to enable flexible and efficient hierarchical nowcasting of right-truncated epidemiological time-series using a semi-mechanistic Bayesian model with support for a range of reporting and generative processes.
+Nowcasting, in this context, is gaining situational awareness using currently available observations and the reporting patterns of historical observations.
+This can be useful when tracking the spread of infectious disease in real-time: without nowcasting, changes in trends can be obfuscated by partial reporting or their detection may be delayed due to the use of simpler methods like truncation.
+While the package has been designed with epidemiological applications in mind, it could be applied to any set of right-truncated time-series count data.

 ## Installation